How Graph Structure and Label Dependencies Contribute to Node Classification in a Large Network of Documents: Experiment

-Rigorous model selection phases imply performing extensive grid searches over the hyperparameter set $\Gamma$, which is computationally very expensive.
-In practice we have implemented our own evolutionary grid search algorithm which discovers suitable configurations of hyperparameters by using the validation accuracy to guide the evolution.
-Such an algorithm computes a suitable configuration by exploring a small portion of $\Gamma$ \cite{young2015optimizing}, see Appendix \ref{sec:evolutionary-grid-search} for more details.
+Rigorous model selection phases imply performing extensive grid searches over the set of hyperparameter, which is computationally very expensive.
+We have therefore implemented our own evolutionary grid search algorithm which discovers suitable hyperparameters by using the validation accuracy to guide the evolution.
+Such an algorithm computes a suitable configuration by exploring a small portion of the hyperparameter set \citep{young2015optimizing}.

-\subsection{Results}
+\section{Results}

-Quantitative results for the node classification task applied to our \mbox{\textit{WikiVitals}} dataset and to the classical Cora, Citeseer and Pubmed datasets are presented in tables \ref{tab:results_FC_dense} and \ref{tab:results_FC_sparse}.
-To account for the unfortunate possibility that the EM phases could perhaps decrease the accuracy after the initialization phase we retain the best accuracy among the EM phases only.
-We thus compare the average accuracies over the $k$ splits before and after the EM phases.
-More precisely, we perform a relational $t$-test between those paired means where the alternate hypothesis is that the accuracy after the EM phase is higher than before.
-Notation for significance in tables \ref{tab:results_FC_dense} , \ref{tab:results_FC_sparse}, and \ref{tab:results_strategies_for_GMNN} using $p$-value are: *** if $p<0.001$, ** if $p<0.01$, * if $p<0.05$.
+Quantitative results for the node classification task applied to our \mbox{\textit{WikiVitals}} dataset and to the classical Cora, Citeseer and Pubmed datasets are shown in Table \ref{tab:results_FC_sparse} for sparse train sets and in Table \ref{tab:results_FC_dense} for dense train sets.
+The reported accuracies are the averages over the $k$ splits before and after the EM phases of the GMNN model.
+Each of these average accuracies was computed with $r$ different initializations to obtain an estimate of their variance which is written in brackets in the tables.
+When we say that the improvement of an accuracy is significant we mean that its significance level is better than $p<0.05$ \footnote{We performed a $t$-test with the alternate hypothesis is that the accuracy after the EM phase is higher than before.}.
+Table \ref{tab:results_FC_sparse} shows that the results for stratified and balanced sampling in the sparse train sets are almost equal.